16 Yu4 豫

 a puppet and suffers a kind of illness which isn't physical but

 by a troublesome and difficult

 problem.
-If this line can change to masculine, staying at a position right for it and acting independently from line
+If this line can change to masculine staying at its right position and

 4, the hexagram will become Cui (45), to gather together.
 Here

 people gather around it based on righteousness; this way it can